BhargavManiar/ProgrammingPractise/CPP/README.md

 C++ Bit Magic Programs
 	1. Program to find Unique Number using Bit Masking
-	2. Program to swao adjacent bits
+	2. Program to swap adjacent bits
 	3. Program to toggle Kth bit of a number
 	4. Program to find two unique numbers in an array
 	5. Program to clear Lth bit of a number